Time-Space Trade-Offs for Computing Euclidean Minimum Spanning Trees: Conclusion

 For our algorithm, it suffices to update the $s$-net every time that a new batch is considered.
-It is however possible to maintain the $s$-net and the auxiliary graph $H$ through insertions of single edges.
-This allows us to handle graphs constructed incrementally and maintain their compact representation using $O(s)$ workspace words.
+It is, however, possible to maintain the $s$-net and the auxiliary graph $G$ through insertions of single edges, with the same bound as in Lemma~\ref{lem:new_net}.
+This allows us to handle graphs constructed incrementally and to maintain their compact representation using $O(s)$ workspace cells.
 We believe this is of independent interest and can be used by other algorithms for planar graphs in the limited-workspace model.

+Also, it remains an intriguing question whether the EMST can be computed in $o(n^3)$ time in the constant-workspace model.
+Intuitively, it seems hard to improve the $O(n^2)$-time algorithm for checking whether an individual edge belongs to the EMST, and maybe it will be possible to obtain a formal lower bound for this subproblem.
+However, even such a lower bound would not rule out other possible approaches towards a faster EMST-algorithm.

-\paragraph{Acknowledgments.} This work was initiated at the Fields Workshop on Discrete and Computational Geometry, held July 31--August 04, 2017, at Carleton university.
+\paragraph{Acknowledgments.} This work was initiated at the Fields Workshop on Discrete and Computational Geometry, held 07.31.--08.04.2017, at Carleton university.
 The authors would like to thank them and all the participants of the workshop for inspiring discussions and for providing a great research atmosphere.